singlecore06483/sc_framework/README.md

 UPDATES
 -

-new updates and features in sc_framework v1.3:
+new updates and features in sc_framework v1.4:

 - updated GUI version of scconsole.
 - added 1 new exploits.
-- added 6 auxiliary exploits.
+- added 4 auxiliary exploits.
+- added 1 payload.
 - fixed the bugs and error.